 - Inexperienced or Untrained Drivers

 Many renters underestimate how different it feels to drive a fully loaded 12 or 26 foot truck.
-Sharp turns, wide blind spots, and long braking distances can easily lead to rollovers or collisions in city traffic. - Poor Vehicle Maintenance
+Sharp turns, wide blind spots, and long braking distances can lead to rollovers or collisions in city traffic. - Poor Vehicle Maintenance

 Enterprise trucks rack up high mileage across repeated rentals and fleet leases.
 When locations fail to inspect brakes, tires, or steering components before re renting a vehicle, small issues can turn catastrophic on Michigan’s highways. - Franchise Oversight Failures